 Once my craving for Thai yellow curry hits, I can't rest until I have it.
 When I lived in California many years ago, I used to order it every single Sunday afternoon, and eat the entire container alone on my couch while binge watching reality TV.

 Secret: I've also been known to eat leftover yellow curry for breakfast.

-I’ve tried a few times to make it at home, but it never quite achieved the same flavor as my favorite restaurant’s curry.
-That is, until I discovered Mae Ploy yellow curry paste.
+I've tried a few times to make it at home, but it never quite achieved the same flavor as my favorite restaurant's curry.
+Then I discovered Mae Ploy's yellow curry paste.